mmoore483/quiz/README.md

 ### Typography

 I have used https://fonts.google.com/ for my fonts.
 Using Bitter for the headings and Roboto for body text and sans-serif as back up.
 These are classic, easily legible fonts.
-To achieve this I imported the following to the top of my style.css file.
+To achieve this, I imported the following to the top of my style.css file.

     @import url('https://fonts.googleapis.com/css2?family=Bitter&family=Roboto&display=swap');